 There is almost no job that does not require at least some time spent in front of an electronic screen.

 The dates of the study correspond almost perfectly with the rise in near-point stress in American life, as we spend more and more of our time surfing the Web, texting on cell phones, watching TV, and playing video games.

 As the Times put it, “Higher levels of education are often associated with nearsightedness, and people are more likely to have jobs that involve focusing on nearby objects, believed to be a leading cause of the condition.”

 Even though this should make seeing easier because things close up are not blurry for a nearsighted person, it in fact adds to eye strain.
 They even have a name for this now called Computer Vision Syndrome.
-Our Rebuild Your Vision Program includes eye exercises that are specifically designed to help prevent and alleviate the problems associated with too much time spent in front of electronic screens.

 A dramatic effect on children